Celyan-SAS/WordPress-GEOjson/README.md

 ## Insert maps using Shortcodes Ultimate

-Although this plugin can be used without Shortcodes Ultimate, complex map shortcode generation will be much simpler usinf Shortcodes Ultimate's in-editor shortcode generation interface.
+Although this plugin can be used without Shortcodes Ultimate, complex map shortcode generation will be much simpler using Shortcodes Ultimate's in-editor shortcode generation interface.

 Instructions:
 - Install the [Shortcodes Ultimate WordPress plugin] (it can be install with WP's automatic plugin installation procedure inside the admin panel)